grafana/mimir/docs/sources/blocks-storage/querier.md

   # CLI flag: -querier.max-samples
   [max_samples: <int> | default = 50000000]

-  # Enable the @ modifier in PromQL.
-This config option should be set on
-  # query-frontend too when query sharding is enabled.
-  # CLI flag: -querier.at-modifier-enabled
-  [at_modifier_enabled: <boolean> | default = false]

   # The default evaluation interval or step size for subqueries.
 This config
   # option should be set on query-frontend too when query sharding is enabled.
   # CLI flag: -querier.default-evaluation-interval